MicheC28/ECE298A_SimonSays/docs/info.md

 4. **Check State**

    - Verifies the user inputs against the stored colour sequence.
    - If correct, the game ends and is considered to be won.
-The game_complete signal will be 1, indicating a win.
+The `game_complete` signal will be `1`, indicating a win.
    - If incorrect, the game ends and is considered to be lost.
-The game_complete signal will be 0, indicating a loss.
+The `game_complete` signal will be `0`, indicating a loss.
    - Note: Based on the design even if the user enters an incorrect colour early on, the user must enter enough colours for that sequence before the mistake is detected.
 For example, if the second colour entry is incorrect, the user will still need to enter the rest of the colours in the 14-colour sequence.

 5. **End of Game**
-   - Triggered when the player enters their sequence and is checked by the check_state block.
+   - Triggered when the player enters their sequence and is checked by the `check_state` block.
 The user can press the reset button to begin a new round of Simon Says.

 ### Key Components